kanavgoyal898/Xylophone/README.md

-# EggTimer
+# Xylophone

 ## Introduction

-EggTimer is a simple iOS application designed to play sound effects when different buttons are pressed.
+Xylophone is a simple iOS application designed to play sound effects when different buttons are pressed.
 It utilizes the AVFoundation framework to handle audio playback, making it easy for users to interact with and enjoy.

 ### Preview